Sarah is Chief Executive of the Royal Society of Edinburgh.

-Sarah is Director of Programmes at the Royal Society of Edinburgh (RSE), Scotland’s learned society, where she heads up the Directorate comprising the national academy’s research, international, enterprise, policy, public engagement, Fellowship and Young Academy teams.
+Sarah is Chief Executive of the Royal Society of Edinburgh (RSE).
+A familiar face to the RSE, having been the Director of Programmes for two years, heading up research, international, enterprise, policy, public engagement, Fellowship and Young Academy teams.
 She also delivers to the ‘Inclusive Public Service’ workstream of the RSE’s Post-Covid Futures Commission.

 Prior to this, Sarah was Director of Policy Engagement at Scotland’s Rural College (SRUC), where she worked for just over two decades.
 Sarah is Professor of Rural Society and Policy.

 For 30+ years, Sarah has researched rural community resilience, disempowerment, poverty and rural mental health.
 She has enhanced rural and national policies and made a difference in rural communities via robust data, particularly lived-experienced evidence.
 Sarah works with Scottish Government task forces, Scottish and UK Parliaments, universities, private, public and third sectors, communities and development agencies in Scotland and internationally.
 Following a two-year secondment with Audit Scotland, Sarah is retained as their rural adviser, having established their Islands Forum in 2017.